sociam/dtou/README.md

 # Data Terms of Use:
-## giving end-users control over their data
+### giving end-users new kinds of control over their data
-### by electronic Max ~ emax@cs.ox.ac.uk, Reuben Binns ~ reuben.binns@cs.ox.ac.uk, Jun Zhao ~ jun.zhao@cs.ox.ac.uk, and Nigel Shadbolt ~ nigel.shadbolt@cs.ox.ac.uk
+#### by electronic Max ~ emax@cs.ox.ac.uk, Reuben Binns ~ reuben.binns@cs.ox.ac.uk, Jun Zhao ~ jun.zhao@cs.ox.ac.uk, and Nigel Shadbolt ~ nigel.shadbolt@cs.ox.ac.uk

 This document describes Data Terms of Use, an experimental idea in designed to give end-users control of data.

 This repository represents draft ideas on the DTOU as a specification, and may ultimately serve as a normative set of specs.
 However at this point it is intended to serve as a public facing RfC and open community collaborative artefact.
+If you wish to contribute, feel free to fork and make pull requests, or simply subnit an issue up above.

 ## Overview: DToU vs the Platform Web